 The most common side effect as reported by the previously-linked StatPearls database is oily stool (medical term “steatorrhea”), but this should be expected because the way Alli works is by increasing the excretion rate of dietary fats.

 A medical review of Alli noted that patients who kept dietary fat intake under 60 grams (g) daily experienced fewer GI-related side effects.
+It may be beneficial to even split this 60 g daily fat dose down into smaller portions to reduce side effect risk further.

-The same resources documents that there is a rare risk of acute kidney injury because Alli can increase oxalate production, which is deposited in the kidneys.
+StatPearls documents that there is a rare risk of acute kidney injury because Alli can increase oxalate production, which is deposited in the kidneys.

 The FDA has also reported that Alli use is associated with a small but increased risk of severe liver injury.
 Only 13 out of over 40 million patients experienced this side effect.